 Move forward or backward in the range by the amount defined in the step settings on the Range tab.

 The upper and lower values on the slider bar show the range extent of the range slider.
-The range extent of the slider can be modified by dragging the slider controls beyond the extent of the range slider, clicking the full range extent command, or rotating the wheel button over the range slider to zoom in and out.
+You can modify the range extent of the slider by dragging the slider controls beyond the extent of the range slider, clicking the full range extent command, or rotating the wheel button over the range slider to zoom in and out.

 Total range extent

 The colored fill in the slider bar represents the range extent as defined in the layer properties of one of more layers in the group.

 Tips for interacting with the range slider